MichaelMiller1/Simple-Shell/README.md

 # Simple-Shell
 Implement a simple shell that supports Linux shell commands.
 Using C programming language.
-Your implementation must work on Linux machine.
+Your implementation must work on a Linux machine.

 Required Modules: